Carroll County's smallest library will be expanding soon with the planned construction of an addition to the Taneytown branch.

 Mielke agreed, but said she hopes this won't delay the project too much.

 "The libraries need expansion, especially in Taneytown, and also a new library in Finksburg," Mielke said.
-"When I came here in 1993, there was already a plan for a Sandymount library and headquarters," she said.
+"When I came here in 1993, there was already a plan for a Sandymount library and headquarters," she noted.

 While Eldersburg's branch is nearing completion, no plans have been drawn for the buildings in Finksburg or Taneytown.